KarchevBorislav/Spring-Boot-3--Spring-6---Hibernate/README.md

 ValidationDemo - Creating a simple MVC and using basic validation in it.
 ValidationDemo2 - simple update of the previous code whit simple validation and creating custom anotation.

+CRUD-MVC Project - simple MVC project whit tThymeleaf where i can add Employees to the DB also delete and Update the Employees.